-We have prepared the 2016 report, and the undertakings included in the consolidation taken as a whole, in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and additional Dutch disclosure requirements for annual reports.
+We have prepared the Report 2018, and the undertakings included in the consolidation taken as a whole, in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU and additional Dutch disclosure requirements for annual reports.

 To the best of our knowledge:

-- The financial statements in this Report 2016 give a true and fair view of our assets and liabilities; our financial position on December 31, 2016; and the result of our consolidated operations for the financial year 2016
+- The financial statements in this Report 2018 give a true and fair view of our assets and liabilities; our financial position at December 31, 2018; and the result of our consolidated operations for the financial year 2018

-- The management report in this Report 2016 includes a fair review of the development and performance of our businesses and the position of AkzoNobel, as well as the undertakings included in the consolidation taken as a whole, and describes the principal risks and uncertainties that we face
+- The management report in this Report 2018 includes a fair review of the development and performance of our businesses and the position of AkzoNobel, as well as the undertakings included in the consolidation taken as a whole, and describes our principal risks and uncertainties

 The Board of Management is responsible for the establishment and adequate functioning of a system of governance, risk management and internal controls in our company.
 Consequently, the Board of Management has implemented a broad range of processes and procedures designed to provide control by the Board of Management over the company’s operations.

-The Internal Control function maintains AkzoNobel’s internal control framework, monitors the compliance and includes updates regarding the emergence of new risks.
+The Internal Control function maintains AkzoNobel’s Internal Control Framework, monitors the compliance and includes updates regarding the emergence of new risks.
 They support the annual review of the effectiveness of the system of governance, risk management and internal controls of the Board of Management.
-Internal Audit provides reasonable assurance to the Board of Management, as well as the Supervisory Board, that our system of risk management and internal controls, as designed and represented by management, is adequate and effective.
+Internal Audit provides comfort to the Board of Management, as well as the Supervisory Board, that our system of risk management and internal controls – as designed and represented by management – are adequate and effective.

-While we routinely work towards continuous improvement of our processes and procedures regarding financial reporting, the Board of Management is of the opinion that with regards to financial reporting risks, the internal risk management and control systems:
+While we routinely work towards continuous improvement of our processes and procedures regarding financial reporting, the Board of Management is of the opinion that:

-- Provide a reasonable level of assurance that the financial reporting in this Report 2016 does not contain any errors of material importance
+- These systems provide reasonable assurance that the financial reporting does not contain material inaccuracies

 The Board of Management